helminthiases/.github/profile/README.md

 <br>

 This is the hub of the soil transmitted helminths project.
-At present, its contents are rudimentary; the project started during the second week of June, 2022.
+At present, its contents are rudimentary.

 <br>
 <br>